Fun to roll back the years and create a mood board of the life and times of Ms. C.D.Franklin

 That's because every year the Clothes Show would do a Christmas Special - it went out to millions.
 One particular season, I got to play the role of a lifetime as the ugly sister in a Cinderella Christmas Panto.

 I'm smiling as you do when you feel you can't go on from lack of sleep.
 1993 was mostly about sleep deprivation.
 This one was for single working mothers everywhere.

 Of course I thought nothing of exploiting my children to raise money and awareness for a good cause.
 Amanda Wakeley and I launched Fashion Targets in 1996 as co-chairs.
 I'm very proud of the campaign's continued success.

 Any excuse to dress up and I'm there.
 This shoot involved mostly tailoring and power dressing.
-The girly party dresses were rather neglected on this occasion.
+The girly party dresses were neglected on this occasion.

 3 seasons with UK TV Style - the Clothes Show changed to accommodate new viewing tastes and was fun all over again.
 Here's Brendan Courtney, Louise Redknapp and I finding something hilarious.

-Teaming up with Cosmo to promote confidence and equality.
+Teaming up with Cosmo magazine to promote confidence and equality.
 Nothing wrong with a bit of general promotion of a good concept.

 The chance to meet garment workers at People Tree Fair trade compound was life enhancing and stark contrast to the meetings I'd had days before with survivors of the collapsed Rana Plaza factory.
-Thanks Safia Minney for taking me to Bangladesh.
+Thanks Safia Minney MBE for taking me to Bangladesh.